Fairouz12/End-of-studies-Project/README.md

 OPTIONAL: If you find a file called actions.py in your template directory, run the command rasa run actions in a new terminal.
 Start talking to the bot in the terminal using the command rasa shell.

-## Here are a few examples of conversations between the chatbot user and the chatbot :
+## In this Video there are a few examples of conversations between the chatbot user and the chatbot :
 https://github.com/Fairouz12/End-of-studies-Project/assets/108431375/b3206597-6c30-421b-91ae-6179a19206ec